Open scrollable table of contents

 SIRA will contact the applicant if it is necessary to clarify any aspect of the application.

-The applicant will receive an acknowledgment letter within 5 working days advising that the application lodged is valid.
+The applicant will receive correspondence acknowledging receipt of their application within 5 working days advising the application is valid.

 SIRA will make a decision within 20 working days of receiving a valid formal access application and notify the applicant of the outcome.
 This time can be extended by 10 working days where the GIPA Act requires consultation with a third party or for the retrieval of records from archives, or a total of 15 working days if both circumstances apply.
 A request for an advance deposit may also extend the statutory time period.